PGC is a powerful, diverse, and far-reaching movement inspiring young people to take action and protect our planet.

 FAQ's: Get the Scoop on PGC 2014

 Our target demographic is college and high school students, and they are the only ones eligible for daily prizes and the Challenge Finals.
 However, the Challenge is open to everyone.
 The more people participate, the faster our global community grows.

 What is an example of a daily challenge?

-Each challenge will be built around a unique theme.
-Although the specific challenges will not be released until day-of, you can take a look at projectgreenchallenge.com/2013 to see the challenges from PGC 2013.
+Each challenge is built around a unique theme.
+Although the specific challenges will not be released until day-of, you can take a look here to see the challenges from PGC 2013.

 Where did the idea for the Challenge come from?

-The mother-daughter duo behind Teens Turning Green is also behind this initiative: Judi Shils and Erin Schrode.
-They developed the idea in 2011 as the inaugural effort.
-Alongside a brilliant team of students, partners and sponsors, we are building PGC 2014.
+The mother-daughter duo behind Teens Turning Green is also behind this initiative.
+Judi Shils and Erin Schrode developed the idea in 2011 alongside a brilliant team of students, partners and sponsors.